tasmota/docs/Zigbee.md

 <img src="https://user-images.githubusercontent.com/49731213/64920989-ec043400-d7bd-11e9-8f5c-74ece5c4e26c.jpg" width="240">

 ### 4. First run
-Due to memory constraints of the CC2530, you can only pair 16 devices to a coordinator ([See details](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator)).

-> There is an alternative firmware allowing for Zigbee routers to create a mesh network and go beyond 16 devices.
-This is currently not tested nor supported by Zigbee2Tasmota.
-It may be added later.

-Zigbee2Tasmota is still in its early phase.
-Logging is set to verbose mode to ease reporting or debugging.
-It should become less verbose in the future.

-After the Tasmota device boots, Zigbee2Tasmota will wait for 15 seconds before initializing the CC2530.
+When the Tasmota device boots, Zigbee2Tasmota will wait for 15 seconds before initializing the CC2530.
 This time allows for Wi-Fi and MQTT connection (hopefully).

 When you first run your CC2530, you will see additional steps to configure the device:
 ```